RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    #.
 If the **green LED** is turned **ON** but the **blue LED** is turned **OFF**.
 In this case, there is an error while loading the Red Pitaya system from the SD card.
 Make sure that:

        * you have correctly inserted the Red Pitaya SD card and the Red Pitaya OS has been installed (Notice that Red Pitayas already comes with a pre-installed OS on SD cards.
-Anyhow, SD cards might get corrupted- in such case follow this instructions on how to :ref:`Prepare SD card <prepareSD>` to properly re-install Red Pitaya OS to SD card)
+Anyhow, SD cards might get corrupted- in such case follow this instruction on how to :ref:`Prepare SD card <prepareSD>` to properly re-install Red Pitaya OS to SD card)

        * try to use another SD card